Projects Multi-Robot System

 To achieve the desired set of tasks, three main blocks have been defined: (1) simulation, which defines the environment using Unity for 3D implementation and Pygame for 2D implementation; (2) application, responsible for robot control, sensing, and communication; and (3) intelligence, incorporating artificial intelligence systems to be integrated with the robots.

 By combining collaborative multi-robot systems with additive manufacturing, this research addresses the challenges faced by the construction industry in adopting automation technologies.
 The study’s findings will contribute to advancements in construction automation, leading to improved efficiency and productivity in the sector.
-This project is part of my master’s degree in Mechatronics Engineering at the Federal University of Bahia, the thesis is entitled “HETEROGENEOUS MULTI-ROBOT SYSTEM FOR HANDLING AND INSPECTION OF OBJECTS IN THE CONSTRUCTION INDUSTRY” and is currently in progress.
+This project was part of my master’s degree in Mechatronics Engineering at the Federal University of Bahia, and the thesis is entitled “Collaboration of Heterogeneous Robots in a Civil Construction Environment: A Modular and Integrative Proposal (In Portuguese)”.

 Development team